-Section 2 gives the components based model for the design and redesign process and describes the types of domain specific knowledge needed in such a process.
-Section 3 addresses the formalization of design object descriptions by means of an organization model format in which different components and aggregation levels can be distinguished.
-In Section 4 the relation between goals, a changing environment and requirements is described, including example cases described in Organization Theory.
-Section 5 presents the method of refinement of such requirements and shows a specific example.
+Section 2 gives the component-based model for the design and redesign process and describes the types of domain specific knowledge needed in such a process.
+Section 3 addresses the formalization of design object descriptions by means of an organization model format in which different components and aggregation levels are distinguished.
+In Section 4 the relation between goals, changing environment and requirements is described, illustrated for cases described in Organization Theory.
+Section 5 presents the method of requirements refinement and shows a specific example.
 Thereafter, Section 6 presents examples of design object that are known to satisfy certain design requirements, and Section 7 presents generic properties which enable an evaluation of the successfulness of the whole (re)design process.
 Section 8 presents simulation results of the model, and finally Section 9 is a discussion.